-Actions complete (to end June 2023)
+Actions complete (to end Jan 2025)

-- Meeting held with Revd,S C and GS and now the church is open in the mornings, this is a great team effort between All Saints staff and the volunteers at St. Lawrence's. - CCT Estates team informed about the wall safe not required to be replaced at present.
+- Find out how the CCTV works not working - Meet with Battle of Evesham organisation to see their plans for any use of the church and surrounding area. - 14 light bulbs replaced Nov 24 - Meeting held with Revd,S C and GS and now the church is open in the mornings, this is a great team effort between All Saints staff and the volunteers at St. Lawrence's.